It is not usually something you hear about unless it actually happens to you.

 We are talking about compartment syndrome, a condition that can have serious and long-lasting health consequences for your muscle and nerve tissue if treated improperly.
 If a doctor or nurse fails to recognize the symptoms of compartment syndrome, a misdiagnosis could lead to permanent damage.

 Here is the thing – compartment syndrome, while usually caused by a traumatic event, can also be caused by healthcare professionals IN a healthcare setting.
 If this happens, or a doctor fails to diagnose your condition, you may need a Drexel Hill compartment syndrome attorney.
-You can count on the Weitz Firm to be by your side.
+You can count on The Weitz Firm, LLC to be by your side.

 Imagine for a moment that you are in an accident on a trampoline.
 You fall off and break your arm pretty badly.
 This trauma can lead to pressure building in your arm, cutting off blood flow to a portion of your arm’s muscle and nerve cells.